sam-hosseini/freelancing-in-finland/README.md

 * You want to work as an independent freelance software developer
 * You want to establish a limited liability company to offer your freelance services through it

+This guide is under [MIT license](https://github.com/sam-hosseini/freelancing-in-finland/blob/master/LICENSE) which means **use it at your own risk**, I'm not a lawyer and no statement here should be thought of as legal advice.

 ## Preparation - what to do **before** you establish your company

 ### Know how to handle your upcoming new immigration status